Buffet lines are terrible, but let's try to improve them using computer simulations

 You can see the people accumulating on the far left side waiting for their turn.
 The line of people in fact just keeps growing and growing.
 It turns out that this method has a critical maximum capacity of something between 0.3 and 0.7 people per second.
 What do I mean with that?
 Every queue system has some upper capacity that determines the highest possible arrival rate.
 Above that, the queue keeps growing longer and longer because fundamentally the arrival rate is higher than the rate at which people are exiting the system.

 There’s no easy way to estimate the capacity of the system other than varying the arrival rate and seeing at what point the system breaks down.
 We do that by simulating the system at different rates.
 Let’s consider some more methods next!

 A marginally better model is to let everyone go in any direction they want, including skipping, but potentially also going back to the left.
 This method has a slightly higher capacity, but breaks down around an arrival rate of 0.7 people per second (see full video here):

 The lines in the video above is the shortest path towards the next food item each person wants, or to exit the system on the far right.

 The problem is that people get “stuck”.
 Maybe this is a problem with the simulation, since my simulated puppets are dumb and won’t consider the fact that they are blocking each other.
-The rogue method does in fact have a slightly higher capacity than the classic method, but with maybe other drawbacks (like getting elbowed by some panicked, starved soul).
+The rogue method does in fact have a slightly higher capacity than the classic method, but with maybe other drawbacks (like getting elbowed by someone panicked, starved soul).

 Let’s consider to some slightly smarter methods.